haneefdm/cortex-debug-samples/psoc6-setup.md

             ],

             // svdFiles are optional can be very large.
-You can also set "osx": {
+            // You can also set 'toolchainPath' and 'serverpath`
+            // in an OS specific way here.
+            "osx": {
                 "svdFile": "/Applications/ModusToolbox_2.0/libraries/udd-1.1/udd/devices/MXS40/PSoC6ABLE2/studio/svd/psoc6_01.svd",
             },